dcurasi/dc-moafw/README.txt

 == Changelog ==

+= 1.5.0 - 02/11/18 =
+* New - Added compatibility with Polylang Pro, thanks to Steven Ray
+* New - Added French translation, thanks to Steven Ray
+* Fix - Fixex Polish translation, thanks to Steven Ray

 = 1.4.0 - 04/03/18 =
 * Fix - Now if the cart is empty, the minimum order notification is not shown